zipscene/rediz-lock/README.md

 ## Basic Usage

 The example below shows how you can write lock a key, manipulate it, and then release it.
 The same is true for a read lock, just use the function `readLock`.
+The options are:
+- maxWaitTime : This is the maxiumum amount of time in seconds to wait until the shard is unlocked.
+If it is set to 0, and the shard is not available it will return the error, otherwise it will keep trying until it locks or times out.
+This will default is 30 ceconds.
+- lockTimout : This is the length of time in seconds before the lock expries.
+The default for this is 60 seconds.

 ```js
 let Locker = require('rediz-locker');
 let Client = require('zs-rediz');